zelrealm/sogamo-ios-library/README.md

 ### Periodic Flush ###
 When the periodic flush is enabled, SogamoAPI will flush accumulated event data at the specified intervals.

-_Note: The value for the flushInterval property must be in seconds, and between 0 and 3600._
+_Note: The value for the flushInterval property must be in seconds, and between 0 (the default) and 3600._

 Example: